Coleco Adam: Basic peripherals

 The Adam was intended to be sold into a particular market that would find its letter-quality printer a significant selling point, and thus the system was designed to be bundled with the printer.
 This led to the decision to locate the power supply for the entire system inside the printer, which connected to the computer using the AdamNet interface.
 Unfortunately, the printer proved to be very unreliable and often required maintenance, but the rest of the computer could not be used without it, meaning that if the printer had to be repaired the entire system was unusable until it was returned.
+Originally designed to print at 40 characters per second (CPS), the system was found to "fly apart" when run at this speed.
+It was deliberately slowed down to address this, eventually arriving at a very slow 10 CPS.

 The Adam printer computer used daisy wheel printing, giving a higher quality print than most dot-matrix printers of the time.
 The print ribbon was a one-time ribbon, of the type also used by IBM Selectric typewriters.
 The one-time ribbon produced better quality print than reusable ribbons, but they needed to be replaced more often.
 While the print quality was high, the print speed was quite low.
 Daisy wheels with different fonts were available, but difficult to find.
 The printer had a friction feed rather than a tractor feed system, so they didn't need continuous form paper.
 The printer was only capable of printing text, so it couldn't do graphics (other than ASCII art).

-Originally designed to print at 40 characters per second (CPS), the system was found to "fly apart" when run at this speed.
-It was deliberately slowed down to address this, eventually arriving at a very slow 10 CPS.

 In addition to the printer, the Adam added to its role as a word processing system with the use of a full-stroke keyboard with a separate cursor key section and home key area.
 This connected to the main unit using a coiled cord that plugged into the left side of the unit.
 This was a significant advantage over systems that had the keyboard built into the case, like the Apple II or Commodore 64, which required the entire unit to be repositioned to adjust the position of the keyboard.
 It also shipped with one ColecoVision style game controller, colored beige to match the rest of the system.

 Like many home computers of its day, the Adam was designed to be able to use a television set for its display via an included RF port and RF modulator; it also supported higher-quality video output to a contemporary computer monitor via a built-in composite video port or a 7-pin DIN connector (which also carried audio).
 The case allowed the display to be placed on top, in contrast to systems like the C64 or Atari 8-bit machines.